daveshap/GitChain/README.md

 GitChain aims to surpass GitHub by offering:

-- **Enhanced Security:** All code commits are cryptographically signed and verified.
+- **Enhanced Security:** All code commits are cryptographically signed, verified, and recorded on an immutable blockchain.
-- **User Autonomy:** No corporate intermediaries controlling access or policies.
+- **User Autonomy:** No corporate intermediaries controlling access or policies; ownership is managed through cryptographic tokens.
-- **Resilience:** Decentralization reduces the risk of outages or data loss.
+- **Resilience:** Decentralization and blockchain technology reduce the risk of outages, censorship, or data loss.
-- **Transparent Governance:** Community-driven development and decision-making.
+- **Transparent Governance:** Community-driven development and decision-making, with records publicly verifiable on the blockchain.

 ### Cheaper and More Accessible